 Another way to run your LEDs is not by using effects that are locally generated on the ESP32 module but having another program such as xLights, Vixen or Madrix generate the effects and send it to your controller over the network.
 Generally this is called “receiving real-time pixel data”.

-This is very latency sensitive so any delay or hiccup in network traffic will very visibly show up in your effects and so is very un-desirable.
-Since WiFi is a hub environment and not a switched one basically only one device can be receiving packets at the same time.
-For normal client workloads it’s no problem doing so with a few clients connected to an Access-Point but if you are real-time streaming pixel data this very quickly gets congested.
+This is very latency sensitive so any delay or hiccup in network traffic will very visibly show in the LEDs which is of course very un-desirable.
+Since WiFi is a hub environment and not a switched basically only one device can be receiving packets at the same time.
+For normal client workloads this is not a problem, even with a few clients connected to the same Access-Point but if you are real-time streaming pixel data this very quickly gets congested.

 So for anything real-time pixel related it’s very much recommended to use the Ethernet connection on the board.
-This builds a switches environment which is capable of sending and receiving data between several devices at the same time.
+Ethernet does not have the same issues as WiFi in regards to congestion and can easily send and receive data between several devices at the same time.
 So using this method you can run lots of controllers that stay perfectly in sync with whatever is sending the pixel data to them.

-Both WLED and ESPixelstick are capable of receiving Artnet, E1.31 (protocols of sending LED data over the network).
+Both WLED and ESPixelstick are capable of using the Ethernet interface on the Brainboard-32-8L and are capable of receiving Artnet, E1.31 (protocols of sending LED data over the network).

 Hybrid mode (SDcard)

-This method is new in ESPixelstick v4 and it’s as of yet kind of unknown what the maximum amount of controllers on a single Wireless Access-Point is that would be recommended.
-But if you want to run a show with a few remote controllers and don’t want to run Ethernet wire to them this is a great hybrid option!
+This method is new in ESPixelstick v4 and it’s as of yet unknown what the maximum amount of controllers on a single Wireless Access-Point is that would be recommended.
+But if you want to run a show with a few remote controllers and don’t want to run Ethernet wires to them this is a great hybrid option!